-Mac storage usage bar showed the apps is almost taking up to 50GB.
+Mac storage usage bar showed the apps are almost taking up to 50GB.
 I have no choice but to look for ways to uninstall rarely-used and unwanted apps to slim down my computer for a good system healthy.
-As a result, I collected 4 methods which I think would be very helpful.
+As a result, I collected 4 methods that I think would be very helpful.

 - Click the “X” to delete the app and confirm.

-- Go to the Applications folder thought the Spotlight
+- Go to the Applications folder through the Spotlight.

 - Search the app you are going to remove